-Purchase Agreement with American Innovative Minerals, LLC
+1.2.2 Purchase Agreement with American Innovative Minerals, LLC

-On March 20, 2017, the Company entered and closed a Membership Interest Purchase Agreement (the "Membership Agreement") with American Innovative Minerals, LLC ("AIM") and securityholders of AIM ("the AIM Securityholders") to acquire either a direct or indirect 100% legal and beneficial interests in mineral resource properties located in Nevada, Idaho and Utah (USA) for a purchase price of \$2 million in cash and honouring pre-existing NSRs.
+On March 20, 2017, the Company closed a Membership Interest Purchase Agreement (the "Membership Agreement") with American Innovative Minerals, LLC ("AIM") and securityholders of AIM ("the AIM Securityholders") to acquire either a direct or indirect 100% legal and beneficial interests in mineral resource properties located in Nevada, Idaho and Utah (USA) for a purchase price of \$2 million in cash and honouring pre-existing NSRs.

 Certain of the mineral properties are subject to royalties.
 For the Fondaway Canyon project, it bears both a 3% NSR and a 2% NSR.
 The 3% NSR has a buyout provision for an initial amount of \$600,000 which is subject to advance royalty payments of \$35,000 per year by July 15th of each year until a gross total of \$600,000 has been paid at which time the NSR is bought out.
-A balance of \$425,000 was outstanding upon the closing of the Membership Agreement and a balance of \$355,000 remains payable as at March 31, 2019; an advance royalty payment of \$35,000 was made in July 2018.
+A balance of \$425,000 was outstanding upon the closing of the Membership Agreement and a balance of \$320,000 remains payable as at December 31, 2019.
 The 2% NSR has a buyout provision of either \$2 million in cash or 19.99% interest of a public entity which owns AIM if AIM were to close an initial public offering of at least \$5 million.